-Being in an accident can mean costly medical bills, lost work, and damages to your car among other things.
-If you’ve been the victim of an accident you probably have already had the misfortune of being faced with these consequences.
-When the accident is caused by the negligence of another person, you may be able to reclaim your losses under Georgia law.
-But where do you begin, and what evidence is necessary to prove your claim?
+Being in a car accident can mean costly medical bills, lost work, and damages to your car among other things.
+When the truck, car or motorcycle accident is caused by the negligence of another person, you may be able to reclaim your losses under Georgia law.
+But where do you begin, and what evidence do car accident injury lawyers use and find necessary to win an accident or injury case?

 The Building Blocks of an Accident Claim